ankitmadridista/blogg-sphere/README.md

-# BlogApp
+# BloggSphere

-BlogApp is a web application built using Flask.
+BloggSphere is a web application built using Flask.
 It includes features such as user authentication, blog posts, and multi-language support.
 This guide will help you set up and run the application locally.

 ---